brunch/brunch.github.io/app/_includes/_main.md

 #### Build with Brunch:

-    brunch build --optimize
+    brunch build --production

 builds a project for distribution.
-The optionsl `optimize` flag enables minification.
+The optional `production` flag enables minification.

 ## A Quick Demo